Montana State Society Daughters of the American Revolution

 Eligibility

 An applicant for membership must be no less than 18 years of age.
-She shall prove lineal, blood line descent from an ancestor who aided in achieving American independence.
-She must provide documentation for each statement of birth, marriage and death.
+She shall prove lineal, bloodline descent from an ancestor who aided in achieving American independence.
+She must provide documentation for each statement of birth, marriage, and, death.
 This shall include the applicant's birth certificate naming her parents.
 This applies to "new ancestors" and to previously accepted lineages for which documentation was not required at the time of acceptance.

 Acceptable Service

-The National Society reserves the right to determine the acceptability of all service and proof thereof.
+The National Society reserves the right to determine the acceptability of all service and proof there of.
 The National Society accepts service, with some exceptions, for the period between 19 April 1775 (Battle of Lexington) and 26 November 1783 (withdrawal of British Troops from

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.